-- Student success is measured by the development of the whole person emphasizing academic achievement, critical thinking and ethical behavior. - We are creative, innovative problem-solvers eager to embrace and drive positive change. - We aspire to achieve excellence in all things.
+- Student success is measured by the development of the whole person emphasizing academic achievement, critical thinking, and ethical behavior. - We are creative, innovative problem-solvers eager to embrace and drive positive change. - We aspire to achieve excellence in all things.

-Drury University offers a remarkable variety of programs, including day and evening classes; master's degrees in business administration, communication, nonprofit and civic leadership, public service and safety leadership, integrative leadership and education; a professional master of architecture; and a strong liberal arts preparation for careers in the professions.
-While offering this variety of academic options that characterize universities, Drury also offers the personal attention, flexibility and supportive atmosphere that characterize a college.
+Drury University offers a remarkable variety of programs, including day and evening classes; master's degrees in communication, nonprofit and civic leadership, public service and safety leadership, integrative leadership and education; a professional Master of Architecture degree and a professional Bachelor of Science in Electrical or Mechanical Engineering; and a strong liberal arts preparation for careers in the professions.
+While offering this variety of academic options that characterize universities, Drury also offers the personal attention, flexibility, and supportive atmosphere that characterize a college.
 Students have the opportunity to build on personal strengths in preparing for their future of choice.
-The combination of excellent academic preparation and engaged learning experiences in service learning, internships, labs and studios gives each student a strong foundation on which to prepare for successful careers in the global economy and lives of meaning in the global community.
+The combination of excellent academic preparation and engaged learning experiences in service learning, internships, labs, and studios gives each student a strong foundation on which to prepare for successful careers in the global economy and lives of meaning in the global community.

-Diversity, Equity and Inclusion Statement
+Diversity, Equity, and Inclusion Statement

 Drury University is fully committed to upholding and advancing the creation of a diverse and inclusive environment where every member of our community will treat each other with dignity and respect.
 We recognize that diverse experiences enrich our institution and all who pass through it.
-We honor, welcome and respect all identities and perspectives.
+We honor, welcome, and respect all identities and perspectives.